 These can look quite tricky at times, and sometimes it’s not easy to decipher which ones are better than others, particularly when dealing with fractional odds.
-Here, we are going to take you through everything you need to know about how odds work in sport so you can fully understand what you are doing when you place your bet.
+Here, we are going to take you through everything you need to know about how odds work in a sport so you can fully understand what you are doing when you place your bet.

 What Exactly Are Odds?